orbitmines/archive/projects/ONGOING Project - Funding.md

 ##### Hi there, no clue why you're here, but I'm still in need of some funding, none of these have worked for me yet: I'm roaming at https://discord.orbitmines.com/

-*Will always be ongoing - basically realizable as economic/practical/logistical considerations for the projects* *Like things with hiring, always try to cover the things not already covered with a different approach*
+*Will always be ongoing - basically realizable as economic/practical/logistical considerations for the projects.
+Like things with hiring, always try to cover the things not already covered with a different approach.*

-- [ ] Open Technology Programme 2024

 ## 2024
-Retry
+Try
 - [ ] https://www.sidnfonds.nl/
+- [ ] Open Technology Programme 2024

 Pending
 - [ ] https://openwebsearch.eu/community/3rdparty-calls/call2/